GISCODE/arcgis-python-api2022/talks/uc2018/Plenary/pools/README.md

 conda update --all
 ```

-If you want to set it up locally then you need to have a CUDA supported NVIDIA GPU.
+If you want to set up the environment locally, you need to have a CUDA supported NVIDIA GPU and install the following libraries and tools:

-Following are the libraries and tools you will need to install.
 ```
 Anaconda
 PyTorch v0.3+